apache/sling-site/src/main/jbake/content/documentation/development/getting-and-building-sling.md

 To stop Sling, just hit `Ctrl-C` in the console or click the *Stop* button on the *System Information* page of the Sling Management Console.

-2. Enter the directory of the bundle you're working on, then do a build and deploy the bundle to the running launchpad instance
+## Making and deploying changes

-        $ cd sling
+Enter the module of the bundle you're working on, then do a build and deploy the bundle to the running launchpad instance

-        $ cd bundles/servlets/get
+        $ cd org-apache-sling-servlets-get
         $ mvn clean install sling:install

 The Maven build command ensure that: